vonajs/vona/packages-docs/guide/aop/controller/pipe-local.md

 - When using pipe, just provide the parameter value directly

-### 5. App config
+### 5. App Config

-Pipe parameters can be configured in App config
+Pipe parameters can be configured in App Config

 `src/backend/config/config/config.ts`